 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-One study compared ten symptomatic patients and eight patients who reported no health complaints.
+One study compared 10 symptomatic patients and eight patients who reported no health complaints.
 The symptom group did not have a higher estimated daily uptake of inhaled mercury vapor, nor did this group have a higher mercury concentration in blood and urine than in the control group.
 The amounts of mercury detected by the tests were trivial.

 Other research has shown that the problems patients believe are caused by amalgam restorations are related to their anxiety about them rather than to the fillings themselves.
 When researchers tested the blood, they found no signs of mercury intoxication.
 Still, they found that removing fillings in patients with such anxiety was important for people’s mental health.

-Some people claim that mercury has been linked to Alzheimer’s disease.
-However, a host of organizations, including the American Dental Association, Food and Drug Administration, and the World Health Organization, cite current evidence that finds no relationship between amalgam dental fillings and Alzheimer’s.
+There have been claims that mercury has been linked to Alzheimer’s disease.
+However, a host of organizations, including the American Dental Association, the FDA and the World Health Organization, cite evidence that finds no relationship between amalgam dental fillings and Alzheimer’s.
+The Alzheimer’s Association also reports that there is no relationship between silver dental fillings and Alzheimer’s.

-He adds that, if you already have amalgam fillings, it can be more harmful to remove them.
-This is because of the mercury vapor released upon removal.
+“Currently, there is no scientific evidence that supports the removal of dental amalgams as curative and if you already have amalgam fillings, it can be more harmful to remove them,” says Dr. Janowicz.
+“This is because of the mercury vapor released upon removal.”